zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 .. topic:: **ACID** properties

    A set of database operations that satisfy the following four properties is called a `transaction` and represent a single logical unit of work.
-A transaction guarantees the logical consistency of the data stored and, in the context of Zextras Backup, it  allows for easy data back-up and roll-back to a previous state in case of serious database problems.
+A transaction guarantees the logical consistency of the data stored and, in the context of |backup|, it allows for easy data back-up and roll-back to a previous state in case of serious database problems.

    *A*\ tomicity
       Any transaction is committed and written to the disk only when